ivanma9/HappyTweet/Group Assignments/UpdatedProjectProposal.md

 <img src = "img/Josephine.png">

-Our group wants to investigate the potential connection between happiness and social media usage.
+Our group wants to investigate the potential connection between happiness and social media usage in the United States.
 We want to know if today’s heightened usage of social media has damaging mental consequences on the general public.
 We will be using twitter data that includes information about the content of a tweet and the location of the associated user, as well as a dataset from Wallethub that includes various measures that speak to the happiness levels of different cities.
 We hope to see if there is a potential correlation between these happiness levels and the amount of twitter activity by paying attention to which cities have more twitter users, and what the happiness scores of those cities are.
 We think that this topic of social media is especially relevant considering today’s increased dependency on social media (and technology in general as a result of Covid-19).

 ## Methodology: